enlegato/CSCI411-final-project/README.md

 ## use Instructions

 - use make in cmd line to compile
-- ./hcd FilePath
+- ./hcd <FilePath> <threshold>

-the program will take the image you feed it and add add crosses at all the corners detected
+the program will take the image you feed it and add add small red circles at all the corners detected using the input threshold, around 153500000.0 for the threshold works for most images,